-- 1.1 In this publication any expression signifying one of the genders includes the other gender equally, unless inconsistent with the context. - 1.2 The University reserves the right to amend the Calendar parts at any time. - 1.3 The Council and Senate of the University accept no liability for any inaccuracies there may be in the Calendar parts. - 1.4 Every reasonable care has been taken, however, to ensure that the relevant information to hand as at the time of publication is given fully and accurately in the Calendar parts.
+- The University reserves the right to amend the Calendar parts at any time. - The Council and Senate of the University accept no liability for any inaccuracies there may be in the Calendar parts. - Every reasonable care has been taken, however, to ensure that the relevant information to hand as at the time of publication is given fully and accurately in the Calendar parts.